-To date, we have financed our operations principally through cash flows from operations and through borrowings under our credit facilities, and most recently from the sale of common stock in our IPO that occurred in March 2021.
-As of June 30, 2021, we had cash and cash equivalents of \$201.5 million.
+To date, we have financed our operations principally through cash flows from operations and through borrowings under our credit facilities, from the sale of common stock in our IPO that occurred in March 2021.
+As of the years ended June 30, 2023 and 2022, we had cash and cash equivalents of \$127.2 million and \$184.4 million, respectively, a decrease of \$57.2 million primarily due to purchases of property and equipment and short-term investments, consisting primarily of managed income funds invested in investment grade short-term fixed and floating rate debt securities aimed at creating income while maintaining low volatility on principal.
 Our cash and cash equivalents primarily consist of highly liquid investments in demand deposit accounts and cash.

-Our capital resources are generally used to fund (i) debt service requirements, the majority of which relate to the quarterly principal payments of the Term Loan Facility (as defined in Note 10 to the consolidated financial statements) due 2026, (ii) capital and operating lease obligations, which are generally paid on a monthly basis and include maturities through 2025 and 2032, respectively, (iii) the operations of our business, including special projects such as our transition to a new electronic medical record vendor, with respect to which we expect to incur non-recurring implementation costs over the next 18 months, and ongoing costs through 2026, and (iv) income tax payments, which are generally due on a quarterly and annual basis.
-We also expect to use capital resources for capital additions, which we expect to primarily relate to the development of de novo centers to the extent and if they are opened.
-Collectively, these obligations are expected to represent a significant liquidity requirement of our Company on both a short-term and long-term basis.
-For additional information regarding our lease obligations, debt and commitments, see Notes 9, 10 and 12 to our consolidated financial statements.
+Our capital resources are generally used to fund (i) debt service requirements, the majority of which relate to the quarterly principal payments of the Term Loan Facility (as defined in Note 7 "Long-term Debt" to the audited consolidated financial statements) due 2026, (ii) finance and operating lease obligations, which are generally paid on a monthly basis and include maturities through 2028 and 2032, respectively, (iii) the operations of our business, including special projects such as our transition to a new EMR vendor, with respect to which we incurred non-recurring implementation costs over the last 12 months, and expect to incur ongoing costs through 2024 and beyond, and third party support to address remediation efforts, (iv) income tax payments, which are generally due on a quarterly and annual basis, and (v) capital additions, which included costs relating to the development of de novo centers, including those in Florida and California.
+We also will continue investing in the effective implementation of post-sanction corrective remediation plans (CAPs) and other corrective initiatives as a result of deficiencies found during our recent audits, and our ability to continually provide necessary and quality services to our participants.
+Collectively, these obligations are expected to represent a significant liquidity requirement of our Company on both a short-term (next 12 months) and long-term (beyond 12 months) basis.
+For additional information regarding our lease obligations, debt and commitments, see Notes 6 "Leases," 7 "Long-term Debt," and 9 "Commitments and Contingencies," respectively, to our audited consolidated financial statements.